 As for our exaggerated fears of nuclear weapons, the last 74 years have been the most peaceful of the last 700.
 As the bomb has spread, deaths from wars and battles have declined by 95%.

-Shellenberger is talking about deterrence, but the U.S. Joint Chiefs of Staff have chimed in with the cheery conviction that use of nuclear weapons “could create conditions for decisive results and the restoration of strategic stability,” according to a June 11 document The Guardian points to, which Andrea printed for me today.2 The price tag for our safety: $9.3 trillion between 1940 and 1996 in the U.S. alone.3
+Shellenberger is talking about deterrence, but the U.S. Joint Chiefs of Staff have chimed in with the cheery conviction that use of nuclear weapons “could create conditions for decisive results and the restoration of strategic stability,” according to a June 11 document The Guardian points to, which Andrea printed for me today.2 The price tag for our safety: $9.3 trillion, in present-day dollars, between 1940 and 1996 in the U.S. alone.3

 Quibbling re Quietus